 According to his bio at COEJL, "he now spends some of his time cultivating the soil at his homestead in Massachusetts, while also travelling annually with his wife, Mary, to India, where they devote two months each year to community education work among the Tibetan exiles on Strategic Nonviolent Struggle."

-He's also the rebbe of my rabbi, which makes him one of my rabbinic zaides -- and he was the speaker at my shul last night after services.
+He's also the rebbe of my rabbi Jeff Goldwasser, which makes him one of my rabbinic zaides -- and he was the speaker at my shul last night after services.

 Rabbi Gendler is a small man with copious white curls beneath, tonight, a gold-embroidered velvet pillbox-style kippah.
 His energy is effervescent.
-Before services he shook hands and chatted and schmoozed with the congregation (taking the time to meet me, and to beam at the news that I am studying in the Aleph program.)
+Before services he shook hands and chatted and schmoozed with the congregation (taking the time to meet me, and to beam at the news that I am in rabbinical school.)
 After davvening and the kiddush/oneg, we returned to the sanctuary to hear him talk.

 "Rosh Hashanah," he read -- in Hebrew, translating on-the-fly (this is at best an approximation; any errors herein are surely mine, not his!) -- "refers to the very point of beginning, the inception of the year, before the division of the divine flow to differentiation."
 Rosh Hashanah invites us, he explained, to imagine time before divisions.
 When divine shefa (flow of energy/abundance) enters this world it assumes a temporal quality, it is subject to the laws of nature, which distinguishes it from its earlier state.
 Rosh Hashanah hearkens back to a time before any distinctions.